If you have an SEN enquiry please contact the school office on 01473 728372 and they will put you in touch with Mrs Ridall, the school's SENCO.

 How are staff helped to work with children with SEND and what training do they receive?

-The SENCO has the National SENCO award.
+The SENDCo has the National SENDCo award.

 Three of the TA’s have completed ELKAN speech and language training.

 Several TA’s are trained feelings facilitators and are also able to deliver sound discovery (a phonics programme) and one TA can deliver Dyselixa support.
 Two staff are trained in Level 1 Makaton.
 The majority of teachers have received Dyslexia, ASD and Attachment training.